 Along with our habits, our weekly planning meeting helps build the ‘bones’ of our homeschool days.
 Our family meeting with all our children gives us an outline for the week ahead.
 There are so many benefits to this time together.
-I briefly mentioned our meetings in my Family Homeschool Planner review and it prompted questions.

 So, before I share how we are full throttle back to school, I thought I’d share a peek into how we do our weekly meetings.
 See, I have found a comfortable system that works for me and my children.
 Annual planning and goal setting and weekly homeschool meetings.